unseen1980/angularjs-progress-bar/README.md

 * **prvalue** - Current progress value.
 It can be dynamic. (mandatory)
 * **prmax** - Max value of your progress bar. (mandatory)
 * **prloading** - Is boolean and can be used when you don't know the current progress value. (optional)

+## Demo
+* In demo folder you can find a simple example